HyperTesto/hypertesto.me/content/blog/hyper-wrapped-2023/index.en.md

 I don't have strong opinions here since I wasn't familiar with Terraform, I will only say that this mess happened the moment I chose to learn it.
 Maybe it's me who brings bad luck 😒.

 On the study side, I'll go with OpenTofu: someone has to read that documentation to catch mistakes (if there are any) and contribute to it if able to.
-But I'll try my best to apply my playbooks to Terraform too; flexibility isn't a bad thing to achieve and I'm pretty sure it will pay me back on my professional career.
+But I'll try my best to apply my playbooks to Terraform too; flexibility isn't a bad thing to achieve, and I'm pretty sure it will pay me back on my professional career.

 ## 2023 was the year of Linux on desktop!
 Just kidding 😉.